 Directors' & officers' liability insurance, claims, litigation, empirical legal studies

 University of Pennsylvania Law Review

 Baker, Tom and Griffith, Sean J., "How the Merits Matter: Directors' and Officers' Insurance and Securities Settlements" (2009).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2732.